 How to Increase Trust Factor Towards Digital Transformation

-How to stay relevant and make digital transformation a priority with an agile, collaborative digital transformation process.
+Make digital transformation trust a priority with an agile, collaborative technology evaluation process.

-Digital transformation is the most significant paradigm shift in recent microeconomic history, but many businesses are still dragging their feet.
+Digital transformation is a significant paradigm shift in recent microeconomic history, yet many businesses are still hesitant to embrace it.
+Over 70% of digital transformations fail, often due to a lack of internal trust in digital transformation initiatives.
+In this post, we’ll discuss the importance of building trust in digital transformation and how collaboration can increase user adoption and ensure success.
 Over 70% of digital transformations fail, arguably because of a lack of internal trust in digital transformation initiatives.

 Contributing factors include insufficiently high aspirations, a lack of engagement within the organization, and insufficient investment in building capabilities across the organization to sustain the change, among others.